-Digital optical connection is also one that’s capable of 4K passthrough.
+If your soundbar lacks HDMI like the Sony HTCT180, digital optical connection is your next option.
+Digital optical is also capable of 4K passthrough.
 It is more prevalent in soundbars than HDMI.

 It’s important to make sure both your TV and soundbars have compatible input and output ports to connect the devices.

 Bluetooth is the most common form of wireless connection offered by all soundbars.
+You can even find it in top-performing 2.1 wireless speakers and soundbars.
 Whether it’s enabled in a 2.1 or 5.1 soundbar, Bluetooth allows users to stream content from their mobile devices to unlock previously inaudible frequencies.